iuliet716/flash-attention-cuda-from-scratch/docs/08_wmma.md

 ## Conclusion

-Step 08 moves both $QK^\top$ and $PV$ to Tensor Cores while retaining FP32 accumulation and the online-softmax formulation.
+Step 08 moves both $QK^\top$ and $PV$ to Tensor Cores while retaining FP32 accumulation and the online softmax formulation.

 The profile exposes work partitioning and shared-memory access as the next optimization targets.
 Step 09 assigns each warp its own query rows across $QK^\top$, softmax, and $PV$.